RAF Odiham is home to several helicopter squadrons flying the Chinook.

 COMPLAIN ABOUT LOW FLYING

-If you wish to make a complaint about low flying, please email ODI-BSW-Engagements@mod.gov.uk
+If you need to make a complaint about low flying, please email ODI-BSW-Engagements@mod.gov.uk

-If the incident occurred more than 5 miles from RAF Odiham then all complaints should be directed to the Ministry of Defence Low Flying Complaints and Enquires team:
+If the incident occurred more than 5 miles from RAF Odiham, your complaint should be directed to the Ministry of Defence Low Flying Complaints and Enquires team:

 It is available from Monday to Friday, 8am to 4pm.
 Outside these hours an answerphone service is provided.